What is Collateral Protection Insurance?

 While a blanket policy may offer some savings to small-business lenders, the nature of blanket insurance means a lender’s cost for this coverage increases as their business grows.
 An additional deterrent against this type of insurance is state law, which prevents lenders from charging blanket insurance costs to borrowers in some cases.

 How Do You Remove Collateral Protection Insurance?

 You can remove CPI insurance from your vehicle by obtaining your own insurance policy and providing proof of this policy to your lender.

-Your prospective insurance provider may also ask about your current car loan details, including your monthly payment, term length, interest rate, your bank’s name, and proof of insurance.
+- Current car loan details, including your monthly payment, term length, interest rate, your bank’s name, and proof of insurance

-It is possible to receive a CPI refund, such as when lenders make a mistake and take out a CPI policy even though you have sufficient coverage.
+You may be entitled to a CPI refund if the lenders make a mistake and take out a CPI policy even though you have sufficient coverage.
 For example, this could happen if data is entered wrong or if there is a delay between when you purchase individual coverage and when your lender notifies their CPI provider.

-If you have been charged for CPI when you had sufficient coverage, contact your lender and provide proof of insurance showing you were covered during this time.
+If this occurs and you were for CPI when you had sufficient coverage, contact your lender and provide proof of insurance showing you were covered during this time.
 Once this proof is received, they can issue a CPI refund.